Come and be part of a global voice for wild plants and fungi

 Useful for pulling out thatch, particularly in ungrazed meadows.
 Ideally before creating bare ground for sowing wildflowers in a field with existing grass – or if problem plants exist just use this.

 They pull out the thatch of dead grass and moss that can build up in meadows, to expose the bare ground.
+Remember to keep the tines clear so that they function at their best.

 They work well in sites which have previously had problem plants – because they only scratch the surface and are less likely to awaken seeds from the past.
+This should be done when the soil is neither too dry nor too wet, and when weather is mild.

 Creating a lot of bare ground, quickly.